Blankeos/golang-practice/gql-server/README.md

 - SQLC (Static SQL Builder CLI)
 - Goose (SQL Migrations CLI)
-- [MSYS2 (GCC)](https://www.msys2.org/) - (You need `gcc` binary to run sqlite3 on Windows.
+- [MSYS2 (GCC and Mingw32Make)](https://www.msys2.org/) - (You need `gcc` binary to run sqlite3 on Windows.
 Follow the instructions on the link to install `gcc` This seems to be on GNU which isn't on Windows by default, not sure with MACOS and Linux though since they seem to have GNU by default.).
 Here is VSCode's instructions to [install MingW](https://code.visualstudio.com/docs/cpp/config-mingw)

   ```sh
   # tl;dr of the instructions: